LIGO-VIRGO constraints on dark matter and leptogenesis triggered by a first order phase transition at high scale: Results and Discussion

+The total contribution to the stochastic GW spectrum is shown in Fig. \ref{fig:2} for a few benchmark points shown in table \ref{tab1}.
+Since we are focusing on high scale FOPT, we are showing the relevant sensitivities of future experiments like DECIGO \cite{Kawamura:2006up}, ET\,\cite{Punturo_2010} and ongoing LIGO-VIRGO (HVO3) \cite{LIGOScientific:2014pky, KAGRA:2021kbb} as shaded regions of different colours.

 We then implement the leptogenesis via relativistic bubble wall or mass-gain mechanism \cite{Baldes:2021vyz, Huang:2022vkf, Dasgupta:2022isg, Borah:2022cdx} for the high scale FOPT scenario.
 The right handed neutrinos $N_{1,2,3}$ and scalar doublet $\eta$ acquire masses after entering the bubble formed due to the FOPT induced by the singlet scalar discussed above.
 The quasi-degenerate heavier RHNs namely, $N_{2,3}$ then decay into leptons and Higgs to generate the lepton asymmetry while $N_1$, being the lightest $Z_2$-odd particle emerges as the DM candidate.
+The CP asymmetry parameter corresponding to the CP violating decay of RHN $N_i$ (summing over all lepton flavours) is given by \cite{Pilaftsis:2003gt}

+where, only self-energy correction is considered, which dominate for quasi-degenerate RHNs.
+Here $M_i$ denotes the mass of RHN $N_i$.
+Since we consider quasi-degenerate $N_{2,3}$, we denote their mass as $M_N$ hereafter.
 The relativistic nature of the bubble walls arising out of the supercooled phase transition ensures the penetration of RHNs to maintain a large abundance inside the bubble, same as the equilibrium abundance without a Boltzmann suppression.
+For this, we need to ensure that the Lorentz boost of the bubble wall should be more than the Lorentz factor of the particle in the plasma frame

-However, due to $T_n < M_{2,3}$, RHNs can not be thermally produced but yet having a large comoving abundance $Y_N$ inside the bubble without any Boltzmann suppression.
+where $T_n$ is the nucleation temperature.
+However, due to $T_n < M_{N}$, RHNs can not be thermally produced but yet having a large comoving abundance $Y_N=n_N/s$ inside the bubble without any Boltzmann suppression, with $n_N, s$ being equilibrium number density of $N$ and entropy density of the universe respectively.
+The comoving abundance of $N$ inside the bubble is then evaluated as

+where $g_N$ and $g_*$ are the degrees of freedom of RHN $N$ and the total relativistic degrees of freedom of the universe, respectively.
+For the parameter space with $M_S > 2M_N$, we also take the additional contribution to $Y_N$ from singlet scalar $S$ decay.
 The final baryonic asymmetry can then be approximated as